kapicorp/kapitan/docs/pages/external_dependencies.md

     1. Git types can fetch external `git` repositories through either HTTP/HTTPS or SSH URLs.
     2. Optional supports for cloning just a sub-directory
     3. Optional support for accessing them in specific commits and branches (refs).
-    4. Optional support for fetching repo with its submodules.
+    4. Optional support to disable fetching the submodules of a repo.

     !!! note